greilick-industries/rcatc-scripts-grblhal/README.md

 as a substitute for Tool 0 as a workaround for this behavior.
 All of the macros treat Tool 0 and Tool 98 as the same tool(None).

+### Debug Messages
+The included macros use the DEBUG function to provide messages to the user and aid in debugging when there is an unexpected issue.
+In order for the messages to print to the console, setting $534 must be set to 1.

 ## Included Macros

 ### P200